jacnugent/gsrm-cold-points-2025/README.md

 * **biv_hist.py** and **biv_hist_d2.py**: Calculate bivariate histogram of Tb and Tcp for observations or GSRMs, respectively.
 * **bin_overshoot.py** and **bin_obs_overshoot.py**: Bin a variable (ice, frozen water, effective radius, etc.) at cold point-relative levels by Tb-Tcp for GSRMs or observations, respectively.
 * **bin_d2.py**: Make and save histogram files (for the binned plots) of ice/frozen water binned by Tb-Tcp for the GSRMs.
 Runs bin_overshoot.py.
+* **calc_cold_point....py**: Calculates the number of time steps that each pixel/grid point has an ice mixing ratio above the radiatively-active threshold for a 1 km layer near the cold point.
+Separate scripts for GSRMs and observations (..._obs...) and for cold point +/- 1000m or cold point only (..._at_cp_only.py)